This collection of samples gets you started on R, R Tools for Visual Studio (RTVS), and Microsoft R Server:

 Flight_Delays_Prediction_with_MRSshows how to predict flight delays using R, machine learning, and historical on-time performance and weather data.

-R_MRO_MRS_Comparisonis a six-part comparison shows the similarities and differences of R, Microsoft R Open and Microsoft R Server with commands, syntax, constructs, and performance.
+R_MRO_MRS_Comparisonis a six-part comparison that shows the similarities and differences of R, Microsoft R Open and Microsoft R Server with commands, syntax, constructs, and performance.

 What's special about Microsoft R Open and Microsoft R Server?